2.8. Provisions, Contingent Liabilities, Contingent Assets and Commitments

 Despite the above developments, there are following positive developments in telecom sector, which will lead to stabilizing telecom sector:

-1. Government of India has introduced new telecom policy that is expected to reform and simplify the regulatory and licensing regime for telecommunications, even as it removes bottlenecks in creating telecom infrastructure, protects users, and provides a four-tiered structure for dispute resolution.
+1. Government of India has introduced new telecom policy that is expected to reform and simplify the regulatory and licensing regime for telecommunications, even as it removes bottlenecks in creating telecom infrastructure, protects

-The above are clear indicators of a huge opportunity for Tower Co's in India, as many new locations will be required for capacity expansion and greenfield coverage across Pan India circles.
+The above are clear indicators of an opportunity for Tower Co's in India, as many new locations will be required for capacity expansion and greenfield coverage across Pan India circles.
 In light of the same, the management of the Company believes that the aforementioned events in telecom sector are positive developments which will lead to increased demand for its towers and thereby increase in the revenue and EBITDA levels.
-The Company has already mapped its sites for proposed 4G/5G roll out by its customers.
+The Company has already mapped its sites for proposed 4G/5G roll out by its customer.

 Further, the Hon'ble National Company Law Tribunal, Mumbai Bench (“NCLT”) vide its order dated November 18, 2022 has dismissed petition filed by one of the secured lenders for initiation of Corporate Insolvency Resolution Process (“CIRP”) under Section 7 of the Insolvency & Bankruptcy Code, 2016 (“IBC”).
 The Hon'ble NCLT observed in its order that the business of the Company is sustainable, it is viable going concern under its current management and overall financial health of the Company is not bad enough to be admitted under CIRP.
+Presently, the National Company Law Appellate Tribunal has remanded back the matter to NCLT for hearing afresh and the said matter is pending for hearing.

-In addition to the above, various resource optimization initiatives undertaken by the Company, can lead to stabilization and revival.
-The Company is also regular in payment of statutory dues, taxes, employee dues etc. Further, the Company also continues to pursue contractual claims of approx. ' 15,31,482 Lakhs from various operators in respect of premature exits by them in the lock in period.
+In addition to the above, various resource optimization initiatives undertaken by the Company can lead to stabilization and revival.
+The Company is also regular in payment of statutory dues, taxes, employee dues etc. Further, the Company continues to pursue contractual claims of approx. ' 15,41,651 Lakhs from various customers in respect of premature exits by them in the lock in period and OTS/debt restructuring by lenders.
+During the year ended March 31,2025, the Company paid ' 13,059 lakhs to its lenders including upfront amount for considering the OTS/ Restructuring proposal to lenders.
+Considering above facts, the Company does not have any intention to discontinue its operations or liquidate its operating assets, the Company continues to prepare the books of account on Going Concern basis.

-58. UNAUTHORIZED DISMANTLING/THEFT OF UNOCCUPIED SITES:
+58. UNAUTHORIZED DISMANTLING/THEFT OF UNOCCUPIED SITES

 The discontinuing operators abandoned tower sites of the Company making more than 14,000 towers sites unoccupied, which was more than 50% of the total tower portfolio.
 Post abandonment of these towers, the discontinuing operators didn't make payment of their contractual dues including rent payable to landlords, statutory dues, employees' dues and vendors' claims etc., many of which are pass through payments for the Company.
-As a result, the Company was saddled with substantial costs and liabilities including rents, vendors' claims and statutory dues on such unoccupied towers without any recovery.
-The Company has already litigated with such discontinued operators to recover its contractual dues, which are amounting to more than ' 15,31,482 Lakhs.
+As a result, the Company was saddled with substantial costs and liabilities including rents, vendors' claims and statutory dues on such unoccupied towers without any revenue.
+The Company has already litigated with such discontinued operators to recover its contractual dues, which are amounting to more than ' 15,41,651 Lakhs.

 The Company, on monthly basis, has been requesting EARC being Monitoring Institution to allow payments due to the landlords of the unoccupied sites, the same is yet to be approved by EARC.
 The Company had also attempted to salvage unoccupied tower sites and accordingly resolution plans submitted by the Company included payment of rent to landowners, settlement to vendors and employees.
 However, none of the resolution plans were considered by the lenders till date.

 Due to non-receipt of the rental amounts, the disgruntled landowners have sent legal notices and filed various cases including criminal cases against the Company and its officials.
-Moreover, many of the landowners blocked access to our Company's
+Moreover, many of the landowners blocked access to our Company's employees to the sites.
+Exploiting such situations, unknown miscreants / disgruntled landowners have also resorted to unauthorized dismantling / theft of towers and equipment's attached thereto.

-During the year ended March 31,2024, 903 sites (Previous Year 2,932 sites) got dismantled out of the above unoccupied sites.
-This has resulted into a loss (net off WDV of useful items taken to stores) of ' 641 Lakhs for the year ended March 31,2024 (Previous year ' 34,169 Lakhs) which is included in other expenses in the Financial Statements.
+During the year ended March 31,2025, 363 sites (Previous Year 903 sites) got dismantled out of the above unoccupied sites.
+This has resulted into a loss (net off WDV of useful items taken to stores) of ' 242 Lakhs for the year ended March 31,2025 (Previous year ' 641 Lakhs) which is included in other expenses in the Financial Statements.

 To mitigate the risk of dismantling and in order to protect its assets from such miscreants, the Company has already initiated various steps which includes carrying out additional surveys, discussion with landowners, legal actions against such miscreants, recovering site material, lodging of police complaints / FIR and insurance claim etc. Additionally, the Company has proactively implemented Tower Vigilance Teams (TVT) in areas prone to theft to prevent the dismantling and theft of towers and tower materials.
 This strategic deployment of TVT has yielded significant positive outcomes, with the Company successfully curbing a high number of tower theft incidents.
 In few cases, thieves have been arrested by the police before unauthorized dismantling and theft of towers / material.
 However, the risk of unauthorized dismantling and theft of towers and material persists until the comprehensive resolution of unpaid liabilities on unoccupied towers is achieved.